Up to 60% off sofas & mattresses — limited‑time deals.

 Is a Muji Mattress good for back pain?

-In my use, the high-density model offered the most consistent lumbar and hip alignment, which helped on nights when my lower back felt tight.
-The spring models were still supportive, but they felt less structured at the edges and slightly less “locked-in” under heavier load.
+In our use, the high-density model gave the most consistent lumbar and hip alignment, especially on tight-back mornings.
+The spring models were still supportive, but felt less locked-in under heavier load.

 Which Muji Mattress is best for couples?

-If motion sensitivity is the priority, the spring mattresses were slightly easier to tolerate than the high-density option, but none of the three fully eliminated partner disturbance in our routine.
-Couples who are extremely motion-sensitive may want a more motion-focused hybrid.
+The spring mattresses were slightly easier to tolerate than the high-density model for motion, but none of the three eliminated partner disturbance.
+Very motion-sensitive couples may prefer a motion-focused hybrid.

 Does the removable cover on the 23SS model matter in real life?